kleinerweinshop/backbonecommerce/README.md

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

-For a contribution guide, please refer to: https://github.com/firstcontributions/first-contributions
+For a contribution guide, please refer to: [Contribution Guide](https://github.com/firstcontributions/first-contributions)

 ### License